-The disavantages of performance management
+The disadvantages of performance management

 Focus only on the company cash cows

 Optimizing input through applying ‘excessive pre-selection’ so as to make it seem that our processes deliver better output.
-A university, for example, can improve its performance by selecting only students that achieved outstanding results in high school, but in doing so a certain laxity towards professionalizing the internal organization is being created.
+A university, for example, can improve its performance by selecting only students that achieved outstanding results in high school, but in doing so a certain complacence towards professionalizing the internal organization is being created.
 Teachers get lazy and are not challenged often enough.

-To much emphasis on quantitive measures
+To much emphasis on quantitative measures

-Being focused on sub optimizations may lead to getting left behind the competition as a whole.
+Being focused on sub-optimizations may lead to getting left behind the competition as a whole.
 An organization may perform well within a chain, but may not be willing to share its expertise with others in that chain.

 More vulnerable to cost cutting

-Performance Management can make things more transparent leaving the organization more vulnerable to cuts or interventions from outside or above.
-That same transparency however can also work in favor of the organization, for example when they perform well they will set an example for others.
+Performance Management can make things more transparent, leaving the organization more vulnerable to cuts or interventions from outside or above.
+That same transparency, however, can also work in favor of the organization.
+For example, when they perform well, they will set an example for others.
 In that case the company is setting the standard and competitive advantage is not really easy to realize anymore.

 Create a bureaucracy